 - Train: from Thessaloniki to Litochoro currently costs €9.00 per person

 Alternatively, you can also drive up to Priònia at 1,080 m.
-From Litochoro, a mountainous serpentine road leads up in three quarters of an hour.
-Priònia is not a village, but just a large gravel parking lot surrounded by greenery with a cozy, spacious tavern.
+From Litochoro, a winding mountain road takes about 45 minutes to reach the top.
+Priònia is not a village, but simply a large gravel parking lot surrounded by greenery, featuring a cozy, spacious tavern.

-You can park your car here free of charge.
-Around the parking lot you will find many benches where the hikers coming from the peaks can rest themselves and their tired feet.
+You can park your car here for free.
+Around the parking lot, you’ll find many benches where hikers coming down from the peaks can rest themselves and their tired feet.

 Bus routes to Mount Olympus in Greece

-In the summer months, there is a bus between Litochoro and Prionia.
-Information in German for arriving by bus from Athens and Thessaloniki can be found on the website of the Spilios Agapitos.
+During the summer months, there is a bus service between Litochoro and Prionia.
+Information in German on how to get there by bus from Athens and Thessaloniki can be found on the Spilios Agapitos website.

 *Support our blog Greece-Moments